-The Town of Cedarburg owns, in whole or in part, five public parks: Pleasant Valley Nature Park (Figure 1), Creekside Park, Hamilton Park (Figure 2), Cedar Creek Farms Canoe Launch (Figure 3), and Krohn Park (Figure 4).
+The Town of Cedarburg owns, in whole or in part, five-eight public parks or recreational sites: Pleasant Valley Nature-Park and Trails (Figure 1), Creekside Park, Hamilton Park (Figure 2), Cedar Creek Farms Canoe Launch (Figure 3), and Krohn Park (Figure 4).
+MLG Site, Orthopaedic Hospital of Wisconsin (OHOW) Fields (Figure 5), and Korb Sports Complex (Figure 6).
 Covered Bridge Park is located in the Town, but is owned by Ozaukee County.
-Currently, the parks are not connected by a complete system of trails.
+Currently, the parks are not yet connected by a complete system of trails.